 Price: ~3.5$ (adult)

+If you want to choose a natural springs in Texas Hill Country, this is the right place.
 The Krause family has held the 115-acre property where Krause Springs pool is located for more than 50 years.
 However, the family has permitted Texans to visit its shaded Hill Country hideaway for swimming, camping, and resting in this ideal spring-fed location.

 Location: 424 Co Rd 404, Spicewood, TX 78669, United States